MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/cdm/relationshipdiscoverystyle.md

 # Relationship Discovery Style

 An enum class containing the types of relationships we want populated in a manifest.
+This class only exists in C# and Java.

 ```
 public enum CdmRelationshipDiscoveryStyle